carverh/ShiftOS-C-/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Where's Michael?

+I'm taking a break, working on some other projects.
+Check 'em out if you want!